ericdestefano/Virtual-Projects/Windows_NT/Windows_NT_4.0_Workstation_i386/README.md

    - **WINS:** Windows Internet Name Service resolves NetBIOS names to IP addresses, crucial for corporate LANs, complementing DNS in internal networks.
 6. **DHCP Configuration:** Enable DHCP for automatic IP configuration.

+   *Note:* If you enable DHCP, ensure that a working DHCP server is available to the virtual machine.
+Without one, the system will experience lags and delays as NT 4.0 searches for a DHCP server that is not present.

+   This behavior occurs because:

+   - **Timeout Periods:** Windows NT 4.0 repeatedly broadcasts DHCPDISCOVER messages to find a DHCP server, waiting for responses.
+These retries introduce delays during boot and network initialization.
+   - **No APIPA Support:** Unlike modern systems, NT 4.0 lacks Automatic Private IP Addressing (APIPA).
+Without a DHCP server, it does not assign a fallback IP (e.g., 169.254.x.x), leaving the interface unconfigured and prolonging detection.
+   - **Service Dependencies:** Networking services like WINS, DNS, and NetBIOS depend on an assigned IP address.
+Without one, these services fail or operate poorly, causing further lags.
+   - **Boot Delays:** DHCP-related retries slow down the startup process as NT attempts to initialize networking components.

+   To avoid these issues:
+   - Configure a **static IP address** within the virtual environment's subnet if no DHCP server is available.
+   - Use VirtualBox’s built-in NAT or Host-Only Networking, which can act as a basic DHCP server for the virtual machine.

 After completing the networking setup, NT 4.0 will finalize the installation.
 Proceed through the remaining prompts to complete the setup and log in to your freshly installed system.

 # 4. Service Packs for Windows NT 4.0 Workstation